allenfromu/Open-Chord-Scala/README.md

  <br>I had created a chord with a unique url: **akka.tcp://America@192.168.137.3:2015/user/Utah**

 5. After you create more than one chord, a chord can join in other chords to form a DHT.
- <br>To join in a system from a existing node, from the console, type join.
-And provide the detail information of the existing node.
+ <br>To join in a system from an existing node, from the console, type 'join'.
+And provide the detailed information of the existing node.
  <br>**Below is an example**
  <br> >join
  <br>  Actor System Name:America